 Naomi Jackson, named one of Publishers Weekly‘s “Writers to Watch,” is author of The Star Side of Bird Hill, published by Penguin Press in June 2015.
-Her work has appeared in literary journals and magazines in the United States and abroad, including Poets & Writers, Elle, Tin House, Brilliant Corners, Obsidian, and the Caribbean Writer.
+Her work has appeared in literary journals and magazines in the United States and abroad, including Poets & Writers, Tin House, Brilliant Corners, Virginia Quarterly Review, and the Caribbean Writer.

 Her novel, set in Barbados, has been called “a gem of a book” by Entertainment Weekly.
 It was longlisted for the National Book Critics Circle’s John Leonard Prize, the Center for Fiction’s First Novel Prize, and the International Dublin Literary Award.
 It was nominated for an NAACP Image Award and the Hurston/Wright Legacy Award and was named an Honor Book for Fiction by the Black Caucus of the American Library Association.